 How To Freeze Sourdough Bread

-If you’re like me and kinda, sorta, totally addicted to baking sourdough bread, there will come a time in your life that storing sourdough just doesn’t cut it.
+If you’re like me and kinda, sorta, hopelessly hooked on baking sourdough bread, there will come a time in your life that your family cannot keep up to the baking schedule, and storing sourdough short term won’t keep you ahead.

 Bread, in general, has a pretty long freezer life and resiliency.
-Freezing sourdough is a great way to extend the shelf life of your bread and avoid food waste.
+Sourdough bread freezes beautifully, and when done properly, the crust, texture, and flavor are nearly as good as fresh.
+As an added bonus, the freezer helps to extend the shelf life of your bread, facilitate making/baking in advance, and avoids food waste.

-This how to freeze sourdough guide is dedicated to too many.
+This how to freeze sourdough guide is dedicated to hopelessly hooked.

-No. 5 –> Always, always try to freeze your bread within 12 hours of baking for best quality.
+- Always, always try to freeze your fresh bread within 12 hours of baking for best quality.
 It can certainly be frozen after the 12 hour window, but the thawed result is far superior when it’s frozen at the height of it’s freshness.

 In my opinion, this is the best way to freeze sourdough.
 This method works for whole or half loaves.